FrancescoDiSalesGithub/github-user-base-osint/README.md

 * How to run
 * How to run using range script

+# Introduction

+This script uses an idor to download all the user pics from github.
+If you want to know the making of of this program check:

+* making-of/binary
+* making-of/network

+The first branch is about an old implementation by downloading the files without extensions and guessing it reading the file header.
+The second instead is more simple by extracting the header Content-Type from the response,

 # How to run
 Just run the download script as the following: